jamesaffeld/f5-agility-labs-xc/docs/class4/module1/lab1.rst

 |

-**You can safely ignore this benign timing error due to the UDF lab environment.**
+**If you encounter it, you can safely ignore this benign timing error due to the UDF lab environment.**

 |